carpentries-incubator/workflows-nextflow/_episodes/01-getting-started-with-nextflow.md

 > >
 > >    11748 lung_2.fq
 > >  ~~~
+> {: .solution}
 {: .challenge}

-The pipeline has now executed the `numLines` process six time using the string `data/ggal/*.fq` to capture the six fastq files matching the glob pattern `data/ggal/*.fq`.
+The pipeline has now executed the `numLines` process six time using the string `data/ggal/*.fq` to capture the six fastq files matching the pattern `data/ggal/*.fq`.

-It’s worth noting that the process `wc` is executed in parallel, so there’s no guarantee on the output order.

-Thus, it is perfectly possible that you will get the final result printed out in a different order:
+It’s worth noting that the process `wc -l` is executed in parallel, so there’s no guarantee on the output order.
+So, it is perfectly possible that you will get the final result printed out in a different order:

 > ## Process identification